Sensini7/WebApp-Deployment-With-Ansible/Ansible Project.md

 ## Setting Up WebApp Host Nodes
 - Create a second security group named **`Hostnode-SG`**.
 Open `HTTP port 80` to everywhere and `SSH Port 22` to the **`security group of the masternode`**
-- Launch two t2.micro CentOs servers with this `SG` and use the following script as user data for these servers
+- Launch two t2.micro CentOs servers named `Node1` and `Node2` with this `SG` and use the following script as user data for these servers

 ```bash
 #!/bin/bash